 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Gas

 There is no mains gas in Orkney.

-No Calor Gas supply to the property.
+There is no Calor Gas installation at the property.